kallaway/100-days-of-code/r1-unity-log.md

 **R1D4 - August 23th, 2019**
 Started Section 3 of the C# Unity Developer course, learned about how to make sprites in Unity and got introduced to the next project, we're supposed to create a text based adventure, looking forward to it.

+**R1D5 - August 25th, 2019**
+Completed the sprite challenge from section 3.
+I have been noticing that I have to push myself to keep on advancing on this course.
+My motivation is at an all time low, I rather be wasting time doing stupid stuff, don't know why this is since making games has always been a dream of mine.